-[Rhineland, spring 1920] The young Weimar Republic was overshadowed by political turmoil and great need.
-Many people blamed the republican politicians rather than their wartime leaders for the defeat and the hard Treaty of Versailles.
+[Rhineland, spring 1920] The young Republic was overshadowed by political turmoil and great need.
+Many people blamed the republican politicians rather than the wartime leaders for the defeat and the hard Treaty of Versailles.

 Back to normality

 In the occupied Rhineland, people did their best to rebuild their lives after the war.
 Max had found a job as a railroad engineer, and was glad that he could contribute to rebuild the railway services around Bonn.
 Kathi got her degree as a winemaker and started working on her family’s vineyard.

 Also in the “Stübchen” it was always busy.
 Every so often, Jacob watched the two ladies Susan and Helene, and then he smiled.
 Kindheartedness, energy and business sense were wonderfully combined in their personalities.
 In the sewing room on the left side of the house, small works of art came into being by Helene’s skillful hands.
 In the guest room on the right side there were tables and chairs, the shelves and the counter.
 The shelves were mostly empty, the tables and chairs had become rickety, the curtains on the windows were tattered.